atc2146/pysqlgui/README.md

 **Parameters**
 * **table_name** : *str*
-    * The name of the table to be renamed.
+    * The name of the existing table to add data.
 * **data** : *Pandas DataFrame or dict*
     * Pandas DataFrame with the corresponding columns.
 Or a dict where keys are the column names, and values are the column value.